Numerical Schemes for Rough Parabolic Equations

-\begin{remark} Through the continuity result (\ref{cont-cons-x-x}), one can see that the process $X^x$ only depends on $x$ and not on the particular approximating sequence $x^M$.
+\begin{remark} Through the continuity result (\ref{cont-cons-x-x}), one can see that the path $X^x$ only depends on $x$ and not on the particular approximating sequence $x^M$.
 This comment also holds for the forthcoming Lemma \ref{lem-prol-x-x-x}. \end{remark}

-Once endowed with $X^x$, it is readily checked that the right-hand-side of (\ref{dec-you-regu}) can also be extended to a less regular process $z$, which provides the expected interpretation:
+Once endowed with $X^x$, it is readily checked that the right-hand-side of (\ref{dec-you-regu}) can also be extended to a class of non-differentiable paths $z$, which provides us with the expected interpretation: